Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 ## Intermediate Deities
 With the review of Gods well known and established in Temuair, now we move on to another exciting piece of this work.
 From this section forward, I will detail all I have gathered on the lost gods of Temuair.
 Whether rumor or fact, evidence of these deities exists in fragments, scattered throughout the lands.

 With such an introduction, we now move on to what I have coined the "Intermediate Deities".
 These beings, powerful in their own right, could have stepped into the pact of the Octagram, but for whatever reasons did not.
-Ancient as the earthsea itself, their worship seems relegated only to insular remote communities, if any worshippers can be found at all.
+Ancient as the Earthsea itself, their worship seems relegated only to insular remote communities, if any worshippers can be found at all.

 ### __Belenus__
 Influence: The Sun, Dawn